Spartronics4915/developers_handbook/actuators/servos/README.md

 # Servo motors
-Servo motors (or "Hobby serovos") are small motors that can rotate in an arc to position or actuate a mechanism.
+Servo motors (or "Hobby servos") are small motors that can rotate in an arc to position or actuate a mechanism.
 They do not rotate continuously (unless modified to do so), but instead can be positioned to a known angle under program control.
 The servo is not particularly strong or fast, but is very easy to use,